topleft/node-express-knex-react/readme.md

 $ brew services list
 ```

-To shut it down:
+Dont do it now, but just so you know...to shut it down:

 ```sh
 $ brew services stop postgresql
 ```

-...but lets keep it running.

 Using the postgreSQL CLI tools, create a database locally: